fluiddyn/transonic/README.rst

 .. warning ::

-   FluidPythran is in a very early stage.
+   FluidPythran is in an early stage.
 Remarks and suggestions are very welcome.

-   FluidPythran just starts to be used in `FluidSim
+   FluidPythran starts to be used in `FluidSim
    <https://bitbucket.org/fluiddyn/fluidsim>`_ (for example in `this file
    <https://bitbucket.org/fluiddyn/fluidsim/src/default/fluidsim/base/time_stepping/pseudo_spect.py>`_).